-You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.
+You can search for physical therapists in your area who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association.

-General tips when you're looking for a physical therapist (or any other health care provider):
+General tips when you are looking for a physical therapist (or any other health care provider):

 - Get recommendations from family, friends, or other health care providers.

-- Be prepared to describe your symptoms in as much detail as possible, and say what makes your symptoms worse.
+- Be prepared to describe your symptoms in as much detail as possible.

 Other Arthritis Resources

 The American Physical Therapy Association launched a national campaign to raise awareness about the risks of opioids and the safe alternative of physical therapy for long-term pain management.
 Learn more at our Safe Pain Management page.